-The GCSE Art & Design course consists of two parts.
-Unit one which consists of three projects and unit two which is the externally set assignment – the timed examination.
+The GCSE Art, Craft and Design course consists of two parts.
+Unit one which comprises of two projects.
+One extended project and one shorter project.
+Unit two is the Externally set task.

-In the January of year 11 students will received the externally set task from the exam board.
+In the January of year 11 students will receive the externally set task from AQA.
 This will be a number of titles set out with some artists attached.
-Students will decide on a title and create a body of work showing the development and thought processes around their chosen title.
-Students will then sit their 10 hour examination where they will create their realisation of intentions outcome.
-The exam will be 10 hours long sat in 2 school days.
-5 Hours each day.
+Students will decide on a title and create a body of work showing the development and thought processes around their chosen title, hitting each assessment objective.
+Students then spend 10 hours of focused study time creating an outcome to their project.

 This course will suit you if you: